Careers Information, Advice & Guidance at Ada Lovelace:

-The Careers Leader at Ada Lovelace is Miss Hannah Marr (Head of Year 10) and Mr Wiggins (Deputy Headteacher).
+The Careers Leader at Ada Lovelace is Miss Hannah Marr (Inclusion & Intervention) and Mr Patrick Cahill (Head of Year 10).
 As a school, all staff including Teachers, Tutors, Support Staff, Heads of Year, Heads of Department and Senior Leadership Team are committed to supporting our careers programme.

 The contact details for Careers & Work Experience are: